 - The transport times still exceed recommendations from a number of scientific reports.
 Canada’s updated transport times are still longer than maximum transport times allowed by our international trading partners.

 We hope these issues, and more, will by addressed by the upcoming update to the National Farm Animal Care Council’s code of practice for the care and handling of farm animals: Transportation, which is scheduled to be finalized in Spring 2023.
-We’ll be participating in the code process, bringing scientific evidence of animal welfare issues to the table.
+The BC SPCA submitted evidence-based recommendations (PDF) to protect farm animals and invited everyone to support our comments as well as submit their own.
+Over 2500 people supported our submission.
+We’ll be participating in the code process, with our experts bringing scientific evidence of animal welfare issues to the table.